35 Fun Free Things to Do in San Antonio, Texas

 If you are planning a trip to San Antonio, Texas, make sure to check out this list of 35 fun, free things to do.

 To make the most of your visit to San Antonio, we recommend you book accommodations and experiences soon.
-We've pulled together top suggestions below.
+Here are some top choices to make your trip enjoyable.

 🏨 Top accommodations in San Antonio